drshahizan/learn-django/materials/assignment/submission/StaticIP/readme.md

 </div>

 ## Introduction
 Event Management System is a system that aims to help the entire flow of an event to manage it correctly and efficiently.
 In this assignment, we will create an event management system using the Django framework, which is a popular Python web framework that follows the Model-View-Controller (MVC) architecture.
-There are two types of user in the system:

-1. Admin
-2. User

-Admin are able to manage the event booking including creating, updating, viewing and deleting the bookings.
-While for users, they are also able to manage the event booking, however, they only can perform the basic CRUD for their own event bookings.
+In the sytem, the admin is able to manage the event booking including creating, updating, viewing and deleting the bookings.

 ## Content 📝
 - [Report](https://github.com/drshahizan/learn-django/blob/main/materials/assignment/submission/StaticIP/documentation.md)